This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 Internally:

-true becomes “empty triple list”false becomes “no head triples” plus the isFuse flag if forward.lib/rules.js)Before rules hit the engine, Eyeling performs two lightweight transformations.
+true becomes “empty triple list”false becomes “no head triples” plus the isFuse flag if forward.lib/rules.js)Before rules hit the engine, Eyeling performs one lightweight transformation.
+A second “make it work” trick—deferring built-ins that can’t run yet—happens later inside the goal prover.

 In N3 practice, blanks in rule premises behave like universally-quantified placeholders.
 Eyeling implements this by converting Blank(label) to Var(_bN) in the premise only.